maelys-mcardle/snowflake/docs/high-level-assembly.md

 CODE  MNEMONIC  ARGUMENTS       DESCRIPTION
 ---  ---------  --------------  -----------
+00   ###        LITERAL         Code comment.
 00   ###        LABEL   LITERAL Assign a name to a LABEL.
-LITERAL is optional; acts as alias.
-LABEL can double as a comment.
 01              BANK    LITERAL Assign a name to a BANK.
-This is then substituted by the interpreter like the mnemonics.
 02    <<        DEVICE  BANK    Ouput to LCD / Printer / etc, as defined by DEVICE.
                                 Each invocation of OUT is on its own new line.
 03    >>        DEVICE  BANK    Input from Buttons / etc, as defined by DEVICE.